The Prince of Tides (novel)

 The Prince of Tides is a novel by Pat Conroy, first published in 1986.
 It revolves around traumatic events that affected former football player Tom Wingo's relationship with his immediate family.
-As Tom grapples with his twin sister's attempted suicide and the absence of his charismatic older brother Luke, the story outlines life in the south and the events that threaten to tear Tom's family apart.
+As Tom grapples with his twin sister's attempted suicide and the absence of his charismatic older brother Luke, the story outlines life in the American South and the events that threaten to tear Tom's family apart.
 The novel was adapted into a 1991 American film of the same name.

 Plot

 Tom Wingo is a middle-aged man with a wife and three young daughters who has recently lost his job as a high school English teacher and football coach.
 He learns that his twin sister, Savannah, has attempted suicide yet again.
 Starting in her childhood, Savannah experienced visual and aural hallucinations involving bloody figures and dogs which tell her to kill herself.
 Savannah moves to New York City and becomes an emerging writer of poetry, writing about her past as a way to escape from it.
 After many years, Savannah attempts suicide and nearly dies, the hallucinations still haunting her.
 Tom agrees to go to New York to look after his sister until she is well again.
 Before he leaves his home in South Carolina, he learns that Sallie, his wife, is having an affair.
 He is not completely surprised as he has not been very affectionate toward her.

 In New York, Tom stays at Savannah’s apartment, as she is in the hospital.
 He meets with her psychiatrist, Susan Lowenstein, and agrees to stay in the city until he has filled Susan in on the dysfunctional childhood he and Savannah shared.
 Susan does not think it is a good idea for Tom to visit Savannah for a while since contact with any of her family greatly disturbs her.

 Susan and Tom grow close during all the time they spend together talking about Savannah.
 They are very different people: Susan is a wealthy Jewish psychiatrist who lives in New York City and Tom is a Catholic teacher who grew up poor in rural Colleton County, South Carolina.
 They often butt heads, but they develop a relationship of mutual comfort and respect.
 Susan tells Tom about her shaky marriage to Herbert Woodruff, a famous concert violinist, and her husband’s affair with another woman.
 Tom and Susan spend a lot of time together socially as well as professionally.
-He also agrees to coach Susan’s difficult teenaged son, Bernard, in football.
+He also agrees to coach Susan’s difficult teenage son, Bernard, in football.